w-m/ffsplat/CONTAINER_FORMAT.md

 This should allow us to build decoders in dynamic languages such as Python, which can decode a whole set of different formats.
 But then, we still require dedicated high-performance decoders, to e.g. open 3DGS scenes in editors and viewers.
-To enable allowing to build decoders for a fixed set of features, like the very stricly specified .spz which doesn’t allow for lots of wiggle room (TODO wording), we require another description: a schema, that allows to specify which features to expect.
+To enable allowing to build decoders for a fixed set of features, like the very stricly specified .spz which doesn't allow for lots of wiggle room, we require another description: a schema, that allows to specify which features to expect.
 We can validate our container metadatadescription against such a schema, and then build high-performance decoders.

-## Scene Description Format

-**TODO text: this is repeated with the previous section**

-To describe radiance field scenes effectively, we need a consistent format that considers different perspectives:

-1. **Renderer's View**: Requires data to produce output images given camera parameters.
-For 3DGS, this means a list of splats with their attributes.

-2. **Storage View**: Defines how data is stored in files.
-For example, 3DGS uses `.ply` files where attributes like position coordinates "x", "y", "z" are stored separately but become "means" for the renderer.
-Similarly, spherical harmonics are split into `f_rest_0` through `f_rest_44` attributes.

-3. **Decoder's View**: Describes how to read files and process them into renderer-compatible format.
-This includes combining xyz coordinates into means and applying transformations like sigmoid to opacity values.

-4. **Encoder's View**: Outlines the steps to process scene data into storage formats.
-For compression methods like Self-Organizing Gaussians, this involves sorting operations, vector quantization, and image compression with scene-specific parameters.

 ## Format Goals